poppykode/musala-drones/README.md

 Commands for running the project in Docker environment
 - firstly clone the repository and open it with your favourite IDE
-- within the project files in the terminal run "docker compose up" to start the project
+- within the project files in the terminal run "docker compose up" to run the project or "docker compose up -d" to run in the background.
+- run "docker compose stop" to stop the services if running in the background or just "control c"
 - use  the postman collection to test the Restfull APIs